sscoconutree/BulkHashChecker/README.md

 # VirusTotal bulk hash checker

-Bulk hash checker that uses VirusTotal API.
-Created to support non-premium API users.
+This is a frontend based VirusTotal bulk hash checker built in node.js and HTML that was designed for non-premium VirusTotal API users.